-In Act Three of the Trooper storyline, you are forced to choose between saving Sergeant Ava Jaxo, a recurring character that helped you throughout the story and a minor love interest for a male trooper, from death by Explosive Decompression, or 300 Republic POWs on an Imperial space station.
+In Act III of the Trooper storyline, you are forced to choose between saving Sergeant Ava Jaxo, a recurring character that helped you throughout the story and a minor love interest for a male trooper, from death by Explosive Decompression, or 300 Republic POWs on an Imperial space station.

 Samus Is a Girl: The Imperial Agent story ends on a rather epic version of this.
 It turns out that Hunter, who has been teasing the agent, even face-to-face, since Act II, is actually a woman who has been compelled to disguise herself as a man via holographic technology for most of her life and has either fallen in love with (if male) or is envious of the agent's freedom of identity (if female).